History

 [he has scattered the proud in their conceit.]

-- J1 Left (Silver lion surrounded by 6 silver fleur de lys): Holland
+- Bottom Left (Silver lion surrounded by 6 silver fleur de lys): Holland

-- J2 Right : 2 mullets (stars) and 2 crosses.
-Family unknown.
+- Bottom Right : 2 mullets (stars) and 2 cross molines. ( Ashton and Banester ?)

 12 “deposuit potentes de sede, et exaltavit humiles;”